Online

 NOTE: denotes a prerequisite that must be met before completing a unit.

 The job prospects for Carpenters (ANZSCO Code 331212) in Australia continue to be positive.
-Their employment opportunities tends to be favorable due to Carpenter’s involvement in ongoing infrastructure development, upgrades, and potential opportunities in the real estate sector.
+Their employment opportunities tend to be favorable due to wood workers’ involvement in ongoing infrastructure development, upgrades, and potential opportunities in the real estate sector.

-A number of Carpenters also gain employment in particular fields of commercial and residential construction as well as in restoration works.
-Since there are options for further education and specialization, the career options for a Carpenter are broad and greatly encourage advancement.
+A number of wood specialists also gain employment in particular fields of commercial and residential construction as well as in restoration works.
+Since there are options for further education and specialization, the career options for a Wood Trades are broad and greatly encourage advancement.

 Employment Sectors